RogerVFbr/serverless-quarkus-spring-lambda-sqs/README.md

 * **Usage of lightning fast application initialization solution.** Java/Spring applications were not designed to have a fast startup procedure.
 Their original idea is to be instantiated once and respond to requests while staying up.
-The revolutionary [Quarkus](https://quarkus.io/) framework supplies an incredibly fast boot time (usually under 0.5s), providing the startup agility one would need to run a Java application on a cloud function, hence completely mitigating the cold start issue.
+The [Quarkus](https://quarkus.io/) framework supplies an incredibly fast boot time (usually under 0.5s) with a Spring "Façade" for a fraction of the usual computational resources.
+It provides the startup agility one would need to mitigate the cold start issue and run a *smoothly auto-scaling* Java application on a cloud function.

 The following instructions should allow the developer to build, execute and deploy a copy of this project locally and